User RolesAdminStaff contributorExternal ContributorPulse user

 SSO is used to simplify the login between multiple platforms.
-This means that you as a user should only log in once using certain credentials, and you'll be able to log in to other applications as well with these credentials.
+This means that you as a user should only sign in once using certain credentials, and you'll be able to log in to other applications as well with these credentials.

-What is the advantage of SSO?
+What are the advantages of SSO?

 How do I get this set up for my firm?